-Most of the economic development activities were focused in the Northern Province ( Vavuniya and Kilinochchi District) to assist the refugee returnees in their social reintegration from India and the communities that they have resettled in.
-While setting up livelihoods was one of the main priorities, ADRA Sri Lanka’s projects focused on developing the economy of the four divisions and setting up mechanisms to identify and support new sectors.
+Most of our economic development activities are focused in the Northern Province ( Vavuniya Kilinochchi and Mannar districts) to assist the refugee returnees in their social reintegration from India and the communities that they have resettled in.
+While setting up livelihoods is one of our main priorities, our project focuses on developing the economy of the divisions and setting up mechanisms to identify and support new sectors.

-ADRA Sri Lanka has been aiding refugee returnees, from India to reintegrate within Sri Lanka since 2009, and has always partnered with ADRA India and other stake holders in a cross-border effort to bring meaningful assistance to the people in need.
-Within the year (2017), ADRA Sri Lanka aided refugee returnees in economic and social reintegration and worked with ADRA India and other stake holders to disseminate vital information about civil documentation for refugees that preferred voluntary repatriation.
+We have been aiding refugee returnees from India to reintegrate within Sri Lanka since 2009 and has always partnered with ADRA India and other stakeholders in a cross-border effort to bring meaningful assistance to the people in need.
+Within the past four years, we have aided refugee returnees in economic and social reintegration and worked with ADRA India and other stakeholders to disseminate vital information about civil documentation for refugees that preferred voluntary repatriation.

 We believe that proper education is crucial for children’s growth.
 During the past year, we supported the Lower Cranely Tamil School in Agarapatana by contributing to the psycho- social development of its students and by enhancing learning within the school system by capacitating the school with relevant support to provide wholesome and meaningful education to the children.